 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’ve never roasted a turkey before, and you just need something easy and reliable, this easy Thanksgiving Turkey Recipe is for you.
-There’s not a lot of complicated steps or procedures so I’m going to keep it pretty simple and to-the-point so you can get cooking in no time!
+If you’ve never roasted a turkey before, and you just need something simple and reliable, this easy Thanksgiving Turkey Recipe is for you.
+There’s not a lot of complicated steps or processes to follow.
+It’s the most straightforward and to-the-point turkey recipe you’ll find that’s perfect if it’s your first turkey or 20th one!
 This recipe is great for beginners and first-timers, but comes out great every time!

-Now it’s time to rub the turkey inside and outside with the herbed butter.
+- Finally, use your hands to rub the turkey inside and outside with the herbed butter.
 This is the secret to getting that perfect golden crust on the turkey.
-If you’re not too grossed out, you can even use your fingers to rub lift some of the skin above the breast and rub the herbed butter underneath.
+Be sure to lift some of the skin above the breast and rub the herbed butter underneath.

-If you’re using the drippings to make gravy, You can remove the turkey and plate it on a serving tray.
+If you’re using the drippings to make gravy, you can remove the turkey and plate it on a serving tray or cutting board, especially if you are carving before serving.
 Otherwise it can rest on the roasting pan.

 - Don’t wash the turkey.
 You’re just creating extra work for yourself, and possibly contaminating your sink this way.
 Save yourself the hassle, and let the high temps in the oven cook off any bacteria that may be on the turkey.
 Simply patting it dry with a paper towel is enough.

 - Trust the herbed butter rub.
-There’s no need to baste the turkey.
+There’s no need to baste the turkey or cover the turkey.
 It will be juicy and tender just from the herbed butter mixture you rubbed all over.
 Basting the turkey requires you open the oven regularly, which could mess with the oven temperature and turkey cooking time.
+Plus it’s more work 😉

 - Use a thermometer.
 This is your most powerful tool on Thanksgiving day to ensure the turkey is perfectly cooked.
 Don’t overcook the turkey for fear of making sure it’s not raw.
 The turkey needs to be at least 165ºF but it’s better if you can get it to 170ºF or 175ºF.

-If you’re just starting out, this is such a fool-proof easy way to start with your first turkey!
+If you’re just starting out, this is such a fool-proof easy way to cook your first turkey!
 There’s nothing fancy and there are not tricks.

-The result is a beautiful buttery bird that makes the perfect Thanksgiving Turkey Recipe.
+The result is a beautiful buttery bird that makes the perfect turkey Recipe.
 The skin comes out crispy, the meat is incredibly moist and the flavor is traditional and wonderful.
 It’s basically the best Thanksgiving turkey recipe with the least amount of stress!

 - Healthy Mashed Potatoes